openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

     nvidia.com/mig-2g.10gb: "8"
 ```

-Defining a custom multi-GPU MIG configuration
+Defining a Custom Multi-GPU MIG Configuration
 ---------------------------------------------

 The GPU Operator provides a predefined list of possible MIG
 configurations, for the different MIG-capable GPUs already
 released.
 These configurations also work in a multi-GPU node, such as
-the DGX A100, however the same MIG slicing will be applied to all the
+DGX™ A100, however, the same MIG slicing will be applied to all the
 GPUs of the node.
 It is possible to override this default
 configuration by providing a custom ConfigMap containing the desired
 configuration.
 See the [GPU Operator documentation] to find out how to